tompascall/GOL/README.md

 world.loadBeingsMap(beingsMap);
 ```

+The `world` object has a `beings` array, that contains all the being objects.
+To get the coordinates of a `being`, you can use its `getX()` and `getY()` methods.

-Now you can calculate the next generation of the world:
+After loading the map to the world, you can calculate the next generation:

 ```js
 var world = gol.nextGen(world);
 ```

-The `world` object has a `beings` array, that contains all the being objects that will alive in the next generation.
-A `being` object has a `point` object, that has the coordinates of the being [`point.x` and `point.y`].

 ####Demo